ga4gh/cat-vrs/schema/defs/catvrs/DescribedVariation.rst

           - `Variation <vrs.json#/$defs/Variation>`_ | `IRI <core.json#/$defs/IRI>`_
           - 0..m
           - A non-exhaustive list of VRS variation contexts that satisfy the constraints of this categorical variant.
-       *  - type
-          - string
-          - 1..1
-          - MUST be "DescribedVariation"
        *  - label
           - string
           - 1..1